maxonlinux/opengpts-react/README.md

 ### ⚠️ DISCONTINUED due to broken AI provider
 Interaction with the service provider's endpoints has been discontinued due to additional security measures that restrict interaction not originating from their domain.

+## OpenGPTs-React
+A frontend part of the OpenGPTs "wrapper" that allows you to send prompts and receive responses from the AI in real-time (works together with OpenGPTs-Express proxy).

 ### To Do:

 - [x] Basic interface with prompt field